 Ask for family names, ancestral towns, dates of arrival, port sailed from, port of arrival.
 Ask for copies of photographs and documents such as naturalization certificates, birth, marriage, death certificates, etc.

 Genealogy is best done going backwards, one generation at a time.

 START YOUR ONLINE RESEARCH by searching sites such as:

 JewishGen, My Heritage, Ancestry, FamilySearch

 Founded in 1982, the San Diego Jewish Genealogical Society meets monthly at the Lawrence Family Jewish Community Center in La Jolla.
 Meetings are planned to meet the needs of the novice as well as the more experienced genealogist.
 Members share materials, research methods and ideas, and successes or failures in research.
 Guest speakers talk on subjects of interest.

 MEMBERSHIP in the San Diego Jewish Genealogical Society includes:

-SDJGS is a member of the International Association of Jewish Genealogical Societies, the Federation of Genealogical Societies and the California Genealogical Alliance.
+SDJGS is a member of the International Association of Jewish Genealogical Societies and the Federation of Genealogical Societies.